mebusy/notes/dev_notes/vim.md

     - go back to you last visual selection
 - gJ
     - conjoin lines, but without leaving space between them ( unlike J )
+- g;
+    - jump back to the previous position where a change was made in the current buffer.

 <h2 id="fc1f1e8c6d70d860957c66f735e60e2b"></h2>